Child safety devices

 • Audio: Essentially a walkie-talkie between you and your baby’s room.
 Though common for decades, these have almost been entirely replaced by audio/video systems.

-• Video: This sends a video feed from a camera, to a tablet-like viewing device (aka a carer's unit) or your smartphone via an app.
-If it's app-based, then you buy the monitor and download the official app to your own smartphone or tablet.
+• Video: Sends a live video feed from a camera, to a tablet-like viewing device (aka a carer’s unit) or smartphone app.
+If it’s app-based, then you buy the monitor and download the official app to your own smartphone or tablet.

 Do all baby monitors use Wi-Fi?